 The world's largest building society, run for the benefit of its members.
 Helping you with your current account, mortgage, savings and other personal finance needs.

 The mortgage process is complex, jargon-filled and daunting for customers.
-There are legacy tech and services to navigate which influence our design decision.
+There was legacy tech and services to navigate which heavily influence our design decisions.

 Lead UI Designer working remotely

 Design principles developed from user research

 Discovery: user interviews of first time buyer and remortgage customers, stakeholder interviews, tech exploration, design ideation, user personas, journey flows.
 Usabaility testing of three different prototypes replicating a full mortage application.

 Incubation: presenting research findings, design direction, project team and stakeholder insight, feedback, feature prioritisation and MPV scoping .